torappinfo/uweb/misc/ebrowser/README.md

 - "uas.json" : name-useragent pairs

 #### Javascript at three levels
-- Web page: urls like "javascript:" or bookmarklet command ":bml" run in web page.
+- Web page: url like "javascript:" or bookmarklet command ":bml" runs in web page.
 - Browser (or renderer process) :
   - ":bjs" to execute the following js code at browser level.
   - "!xx" evaluates "xx.js", which could manipulate address bar etc.